 - (1) Before selecting sample areas, make a general examination of all acreage in the unit.
-Determine the minimum number of required samples for a field or subfield by the field size, the average stage of growth, age (size) and general capabilities of the plants, and variability of potential production and plant damage within the field or subfield. - (2) Split the field into subfields when: - (a) variable damage causes the crop potential to appear to be significantly different within the same field; or - (b) the insured wishes to destroy a portion of a field. - (3) Appraise each field or subfield separately. - (4) Take not less than the minimum number (count) of representative samples required in TABLE A for each field or subfield.
+Determine the minimum number of required samples for a field or subfield by the field size, the average stage of growth, age (size) and general capabilities of the plants, and variability of potential production and plant damage within the field or subfield. - (2) Split the field into subfields when: - (a) variable damage causes the crop potential to appear to be significantly different within the same field (document in the Narrative); or - (b) the insured wishes to destroy a portion of a field. - (3) Appraise each field or subfield separately. - (4) Take not less than the minimum number (count) of representative samples required in TABLE A (Minimum Representative Sample Requirements) for each field or subfield.
 For weight method appraisals, all samples must be graded separately.
 Use 1/1000 acre sample or 1/100 acre if stand is thin or uneven.